Does Asking If the Escort Is Law Enforcement Make a Difference?

 There are several alternative ways to protect oneself legally, such as verifying the legality of certain services and understanding the full implications of solicitation laws in your jurisdiction.
 It is far better to be informed about the legal boundaries than to rely on unfounded myths.

-Recognizing Potential Undercover Officers
+Recognising Potential Undercover Officers

 • Suspicious behavior